sellout/method-combination-utilities/README.md

 ### (WRAP-PRIMARY-FORM _primary-form_ &optional _around-methods_ _before-methods_ _after-methods_)

 This is similar to `COMBINE-STANDARD-METHODS`, but it takes an already-computed primary form, rather than a list of primary methods.
 This is because it's fairly common to have some custom behavior for the primary methods and then combine it with the usual `:AROUND`/`:BEFORE`/`:AFTER` methods.

+This example is simplified from pretty much the entire [nisp-standard-combination.lisp](https://github.com/nixeagle/nisp/blob/master/old-util/nisp-standard-combination.lisp) file from the [nisp](https://github.com/nixeagle/nisp) project.
+Note that (based on the pathname), this combination (or at least the version I linked to) is probably obsolete.

 ```common-lisp
 (define-method-combination nisp-standard (&key hook)